jasonamey/baruch/newman-library-workshops/ai-literacy/lesson_ai-literacy.md

 <br/>

-**How much time would it take to invidivually review each of these open tabs?**
+**How much time would it take to individually review each of these open tabs?**

 It potentially could prove useful if you an automated assistant that could search, parse and interpret the relevance of each of these articles and web pages - all of which would be semantically related to your original search query.
-Additionally, what if the assistant was able to summarize and synthesize all of the infromation relevant to your query, and generate an exhaustive report with citations all linking back to the original sources?
+Additionally, what if the assistant was able to summarize and synthesize all of the information relevant to your query, and generate an exhaustive report with citations all linking back to the original sources?

 This is the motivation behind a new research feature of the LLM-powered chatbots called "Deep Research."
 Deep Research has become the accepted product term for this innovation in AI-assisted search and all the foundational LLMs - ChatGPT, Gemini, Claude - now offer this ability to comprehensively examine the web.